View on Registrar's Office webpage under STUDENT FORMS for the Academic Planning Sheet.

 Policy on Student Accommodations

-The College makes reasonable accommodations for students with respect to disabilities which do not impose an undue hardship on the College.
-If a student believes he or she requires a reasonable accommodation or has a question regarding educational services, activities, programs, or facilities that are accessible to or usable by students with disabilities, please contact the Director of Disability Services who serves as the point person and advocate for students with learning challenges.
+The College makes reasonable accommodations for students with respect to disabilities, which do not impose an undue hardship on the College.
+If a student believes he or she requires a reasonable accommodation or has a question regarding educational services, activities, programs, or facilities that are accessible to or usable by students with disabilities, please contact the Director of Student Accessibility Services who serves as the point person and advocate for students with learning challenges.

 Students requesting reasonable accommodations with respect to disabilities must obtain and provide to the College current (within three years prior to enrollment) documentation of their disability before the start of the session in which they are enrolling and requesting an academic adjustment or services.
 This documentation must support both that a student has a disability as well as the necessity of the requested academic adjustment or services.
 The primary purpose of this documentation is to determine a student's eligibility for accommodation and, if eligible, to help the College work interactively with a student to provide appropriate services.
 The College is not required, however, to provide accommodations that would result in a fundamental alteration to the nature of the program in which the student is enrolled or seeks to be enrolled, would create an undue financial burden on the College, or which would pose a threat to safety and security.
 General documentation requirements include, but are not limited to: